 Our latest bumper batch of 19 cordless home phones covers a wide range of devices, from an ultra-cheap Binatone handset to BT’s latest home smartphone.
 Most come with built-in answering machines and almost half offer call blocking options to help keep nuisance calls to a minimum.

 From this latest batch of models to be put through our tough lab tests, we’ve found two fantastic new Best Buy phones.
 Both produce crystal clear calls and offer fantastic coverage, making them suitable for even the largest houses.

 Which? members can find out which cordless home phones are the best by checking out our Best Buy cordless home phone reviews.
-But if you’re not a member yet, you can start a £1 trial to Which? to get instant access to all our results – from TVs and tablets to coffee machines and pushchairs.
+But if you’re not a member yet, you can sign up to Which? to get instant access to all our results – from TVs and tablets to coffee machines and pushchairs.

 Call blocking options